 One key factor is the material used to make the crown.
 Crowns can be made using metal, porcelain fused to metal, ceramic, and composite materials.
-Metal crowns are durable and can last for many years, while porcelain crowns, ceramic crowns, and composite resin tend to be less strong and may not last as long.
+Metal crowns are durable and can last for many years, while porcelain crowns, ceramic crowns, and tooth-colored composite resin tend to be less strong and may not last as long.
 A porcelain or ceramic crown is more popular among patients due to its natural-looking appearance.

 If you do not practice good dental hygiene, you are at a higher risk of developing decay on your teeth.
 When plaque and bacteria are not properly removed, it will lead to decay forming on your underlying tooth, which can damage the dental crowns.
 This can lead to a loose crown and eventually cause it to fall out.

 Your Personal Habits